 The names confirm the obvious: to get goals from defence in this league, you need dead-ball situations.

 Chelsea’s Marcos Alonso, a player who could someday climb to the top of that list, is no exception.

 He’s a free-kick master, following in the footsteps of many of the league’s most beloved No.3s (Leighton Baines, Ian Harte and Dennis Irwin spring to mind) and has used that skill to register a goal every 5.5 games at Chelsea.
 Fernando Torres had a rate of one in 4.5.

 But despite his growing portfolio of sumptuous free-kicks, Alonso is hardly dependent on them.
 His dozen league goals for Chelsea also include several from open play, including left-footers, right-footers, and headers.

 He’s essentially the complete forward, who just so happens to be a defender.
-And among other reasons, it’s this ability to conjure goals from anywhere that makes Alonso so likeable.
+And it’s this ability to conjure goals from anywhere that makes Alonso so likeable.
 It’s always fun to see him score.

 In this sense, Terry shows why goalscoring full-backs like Alonso are so much more precious than goalscoring centre-backs.